 How Long Is Korn Concert?

-• Korn is an American nu metal band that originated in Bakersfield, California, in 1993.
-The band has a metal, hip-hop, funk, and grunge sound, but it is heavy and has plenty of groove.
+• Korn is an American nu-metal band that originated in Bakersfield, California, in 1993.
+The band has a metal, hip-hop, funk, and grunge sound, but it is heavy and has plenty of grooves.
 Since its formation almost three decades ago, Korn has recorded 13 studio albums, and it continues to tour.
 Both as musicians and as performers, Korn has been on the scene for quite a while, releasing numerous albums and filling stadiums all across the globe.
 However, if you are gearing up for the next Korn concert, you may be sitting and wondering how long the concert will take.

 One would expect to get about 90 minutes to 2 hours of performance time on average at a Korn concert.
 This enables them to set aside adequate time to perform a diverse repertoire of songs from throughout their musical career.
 Being an established band, they already have a repertoire of so many songs that the band likely has numerous choices in constructing their setlists.
-Through the years, people who were devoted to the group have documented the set times and the set list on Korn tours.
+Through the years, people who were devoted to the group have documented the set times and the setlist on Korn tours.
 Studying this data provides some of the standard parameters for their shows.

 Namely, most Korn concerts begin between 8 PM and 9 PM if the band is performing as a headliner.
 Since they are the main headliners, they are assigned a good amount of time with which they can perform as many songs as they want without the interruption of the opening performer and restricted time in a given venue.
 However, even when programs are slotted in the headlines, they too may have pre-specified end times.
 If one examines the latest tours, the average finishing time is 11 PM, and the band is mostly responsible for the majority of the performance.
 Of course, outdoor music festivals they perform at always have a timetable that every performer is required to adhere to.
 However, Korn still receives at least 90 minutes, even in festival situations.